ziming/laravel-statsig/README.md

 - New Adapters
 - New Middlewares
-- Convenience Traits & Methods
+- More Convenience Traits & Methods
 - HTTP & Console API support
 - Octane/Vapor/Serverless Support (Probably far in the future)